 Tuning Patterns in a Banjo

 And musicians can choose any type of tuning they want according to their preferences.
 However, as a beginner in knowing how to play the banjo, it is better if you practice first on common tunings and then move on to more specific ones later.

 Tuning a Banjo

-Another good method is tuning the banjo with a guitar.
-For getting an open 'G' pattern on the banjo, match the sound of the guitar's 2nd, 3rd and 4th string to that of the banjo's 2nd, 3rd and 4th string.
-If you are familiar with tuning and playing the guitar, you should not have much difficulty in tuning the banjo.
-However, for tuning it by ear you need to be proficient with accurate note sounds.
+For tuning the banjo with a guitar, get an open 'G' pattern on the banjo, match the sound of the guitar's 2nd, 3rd and 4th string to that of the banjo's 2nd, 3rd and 4th string.
+If you are familiar with tuning and playing the guitar, it is an easy task to tune a banjo.
+For tuning it by ear, you need to be proficient with accurate note sounds.